-With LMU-3030™ devices and iOn™, Tadano service engineers receive real-time alerts when vehicles need attention.
+With LMU-3030™ devices, Tadano service engineers receive real-time alerts when vehicles need attention.
 The devices are easy to install and pair to the vehicles without the need for professional installation services.
-In addition to maintenance, iOn puts vehicle location information at the fingertips of the service manager via reporting and real-time email alerts.

-To learn more about how Tadano benefits from iOn and LMU-3030, check out the Tadano case study.
+To learn more about how Tadano benefits from LMU-3030, check out the Tadano case study.